ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d3 - deployment m1.md

 Debugging tips:
   - Check if there's any error in the console.
 If so, try to read & understand the error.
-  - If you have a problem with a resources not loading (ex. images)
+  - If you have a problem with a resources not loading (e.g. images)
     - Open the dev tools ("Elements" panel) & try to find what is actually the path the browser is trying to load.
     - Sometimes it helps to see the source code the the browser is loading (for that, right click on the page and select "View page source").
   - If the problem is appears when you run the game on production but not in your computer: